Esri/dynamic-situational-awareness-qt/docs/README.md

 | `Observation`   | [Create observation report](#observation-report) | X | X | X |
 | `Viewshed`      | [Show viewshed from track](#viewshed)  | X | X | X |

+> [!NOTE]
-When you open `Identify` from the context menu on the latest observation in a message feed, the popup stays dynamic and the timestamp updates as new feed messages are received.
+>When you open `Identify` from the context menu on the latest observation in a message feed, the popup stays dynamic and the timestamp updates as new feed messages are received.

 ### Tool categories